shultzbs/ec2-spot-labs/builder-sessions/test-dev-on-spot/README.md

   --output text)
 ```

-Verify the the instance metadata on the host.
-Note that you may have to wait a minute for the instance termination notice to appear (you will get 404 errors before then).
-The instance will be terminated two minutes after the notice is delivered.
+Verify the the metadata on the Instance.
+Note that you may have to wait a minute for the Instance termination notice to appear (you will get 404 errors before then).
+The Instance should be terminated two minutes after the notice is delivered.

 ```
 ssh -i ReInvent-EC2SpotTestDev-KeyPair.pem ec2-user@${spot_instance_dns}